UMAprotocol/UMIPs/UMIPs/umip-32.md

 # Summary

-Due to necessity and after discussing with the UMA team their protocol was forked and some contracts were modified to fit the needs of our protocol.
-The contracts modified were `PerpetualCreator.sol`, which is now called `PerpetualPoolPartyCreator.sol` and `Perpetual.sol` contract, which is now called `PerpetualPoolParty.sol`.
-The `DerivativeFactory.sol` is a derived contract of `PerpetualPoolPartyCreator.sol` that restrict the access for deployment to only our deployer contract.
-An overview of the modifications done can be seen below:
+Due to necessity and after discussing with the UMA team, their perpetual contract system was modified to fit the needs of our protocol.
+The contracts that were modified:

+- `PerpetualCreator.sol` was modified to create`PerpetualPoolPartyCreator.sol`
+- `Perpetual.sol` was modified to create `PerpetualPoolParty.sol`
+- `DerivativeFactory.sol` is a new contract that is derived from `PerpetualPoolPartyCreator.sol` to restrict deployment access.

+Below is an overview of the modifications:

-Restricted access for deposit/withdraw and create/redeem was added in `Perpetual.sol` (`PerpetualPoolParty.sol`) in order to allow access to those operations only to our Synthereum protocol.
+The deposit/withdraw and create/redeem functions in `PerpetualPoolParty.sol` can only be called by the Synthereum protocol.

-Due to the design of our protocol we don't need `fundingRate` from `Perpetual.sol` for our perpetual assets to incentivize market actors to help us maintaining a peg, so this functionality was removed in order to optimize the gas consumption.
-In Synthereum the token sponsor is a contract and any synthetic asset bought on the open market can be burned in exchange of its exact value in collateral against a price feed, which guarantee constant arbitrage between Synthereum and DEXes, thus maintaining the peg.
+All funding rate logic was removed from `PerpetualPoolParty.sol`.
+In Synthereum, the token sponsor is a contract and any synthetic asset bought/sold on the open market can be created/burned in exchange for its exact value in collateral based on a price feed, which guarantees a perfect arbitrage between Synthereum and DEXs, thus maintaining the peg.

-Since our assets are perpetual if we wanted to upgrade or change something in the derivative contract (as example change of collateral) it will require to deploy a new token with the newly deployed derivative, which will create frictions for users, liquidity providers and protocols where our synthetic tokens are integrated, thus we wanted to make derivatives contracts upgradable (by deploying a new one), but still keeping it linked to the already existing perpetual synthetic asset.
-Those functionalities were changed in the `PerpetualCreator.sol` (`PerpetualPoolPartyCreator.sol`).
+Since our assets are perpetual, if we wanted to upgrade or change something in the derivative contract (change of collateral, for instance) it would require a new perpetual token to be deployed, which will create friction for end-users, liquidity providers, and protocols where our synthetic tokens are integrated.
+Thus, we wanted to be able to deploy a new derivative contract, but link it to the preexisting perpetual token.
+This upgradability was added in `PerpetualPoolPartyCreator.sol`.

-Another modification that was done was splitting some of the functionalities of `Perpetual.sol` (`PerpetualPoolParty.sol`) into separate libraries mentioned below in the technical specifications in order to optimize the gas consumption.
+`PerpetualPoolParty.sol` was split into separate libraries in order to optimize the gas consumption.
+Note: this is detailed below in the Technical Specification section.

-The `emergencyShutdown` functionality in `Perpetual.sol` (`PerpetualPoolParty.sol`) has been modified to be called not only by UMA DAO, but also by the Jarvis DAO.
+The `emergencyShutdown` functionality in `PerpetualPoolParty.sol` has been modified to not only be callable by the UMA DVM, but also by the Jarvis DAO.

-Once `DerivativeFactory.sol` receives the `Creator` role it will allow every new `PerpetualPoolParty.sol` that is deployed to be automatically registered within `Registry.sol` and use the liquidation/dispute system set up by UMA.
+Once `DerivativeFactory.sol` receives the `Creator` role it will register every `PerpetualPoolParty.sol` that is deployed through it with `Registry.sol` so they can request prices from the DVM.

 # Motivation